jcardonadcdev/therewolf/README.md

 ## Data that can be used
 Therewolf uses polygon data in Esri REST JSON format (http://resources.arcgis.com/en/help/rest/apiref/geometry.html).
 It can be an operational layer from a Feature Collection, the format used by ArcGIS Online Web Maps (http://resources.arcgis.com/en/help/arcgis-rest-api/index.html#/Layer/02r30000004q000000/); JSON returned from a query call to a map or feature service (http://resources.arcgis.com/en/help/rest/apiref/query.html); or an array of graphics, like the graphics associated with a JS API FeatureLayer (https://developers.arcgis.com/javascript/jsapi/featurelayer-amd.html#graphics).

+While Dojo and non-GeoJSON data might turn off the JavaScript hipsters, I hope that the integration with Esri's data formats and easy integration with Esri's JavaScript API will make therewolf useful to some developers.

 ## Using Therewolf

 ### Loading the module in your code